 Sue Nielsen, who took the photograph of the fox, is reporter and photographer for the local newspaper, The Temiskaming Speaker.
 She takes wildlife photography around the area.

-Author of two near-future cli-fi novels and a writer of poetic/story musings, whose interests lay in reconciling with non-humans and exploring the human/creature boundaries.
+Author of three near-future cli-fi novels and a writer of poetic/story musings, whose interests lay in reconciling with non-humans and exploring the human/creature boundaries.
 Read More

 Signals from the EdgeSee Signals from the Edge for other contributions to this series.Can you bring us a signal from a distant zone?
 ClimateCultures offers members a challenge: to create a small artistic expression of the more-than-human in the form of a new signal for humanity.
 Is it a message -- whether meant for our species or for another kind but we overhear by chance; an artefact of some other consciousness; or an abstraction of the material world?
 Something in any case that brings some meaning for us to discover, here and now, as we begin to address the Anthropocene in all its noise.
 A small piece of sense -- common or alien -- amidst the confusion of human being.Whatever signal you create -- image, short text, sound, storyboard, dream sequence, or combination of any of these or something other – it will be something that we are likely to miss if you don’t draw our attention to it.
 Where does your signal come from?
 The source zone might be distant from us in time, in space, in scale (from the quantum to the cosmic), in sensory perception (in a different sensitivity or range to ours, or utterly new), or in any other aspect of experience or imagination.
 What edge does your signal represent?
 It might be a place; a boundary; a transition; an experience; a capability; a sensory range; a technology; a consciousness; a category; an uncertainty; an unknowing...